lloda/guile-newra/README.md

 > $GUILE -L mod bench.scm
 ```

-To install the library just copy `mod/newra` somewhere in your Guile load path, and use it with `(import (newra newra))`.
+To install the library just copy `mod/newra` somewhere in your Guile load path, and use it with `(import (newra))`.
 Examples of use are coming (check in `examples/`), but for the time being you have to read the source.
 Many functions have documentation.
 The manual is a work in progress ([lloda.github.io/guile-newra](https://lloda.github.io/guile-newra)).

 ## Status